Left orderability and taut foliations with orderable cataclysm: The proof of the main theorems

 \begin{convention}\rm Recall that for every trivial path $\gamma_k$, it is both positively oriented and negatively oriented in $L$.
 We fix a unique orientation on $\gamma_k$ which satisfies Condition \ref{condition 4}:

-$\bullet$ We assume that $\gamma_k$ is positively oriented and not negatively oriented in $L$ if $\mu_{k-1}$ is a negative cataclysm or $\mu_k$ is a positive cataclysm.
+$\bullet$ We assume that $\gamma_k$ is positively oriented and not negatively oriented in $L$ if $\mu_{k-1}$ is a downward cataclysm or $\mu_k$ is an upward cataclysm.

-$\bullet$ We assume that $\gamma_k$ is negatively oriented and not positively oriented in $L$ if $\mu_{k-1}$ is a positive cataclysm or $\mu_k$ is a negative cataclysm. \end{convention}
+$\bullet$ We assume that $\gamma_k$ is negatively oriented and not positively oriented in $L$ if $\mu_{k-1}$ is an upward cataclysm or $\mu_k$ is a downward cataclysm. \end{convention}

 Henceforth, every trivial path $\gamma_k$ has a unique orientation.
 We explain the meaning of the orientation on $\gamma_k$ as follows.
 Let $t$ denote $t_{2k-1} = t_{2k}$, which is the single point in $\gamma_k$.
-Assume without loss of generality that $\mu_{k-1}$ is a negative cataclysm and $\mu_k$ is a positive cataclysm.
-Then $\mu_{k-1}$ is contained in the negative side of $t$, and $\mu_k$ is contained in the positive side of $t$.
-Thus, $\gamma_k$ is a positively oriented path in the sense that it goes from $\mu_{k-1}$ (in the negative side of $t$) to $\mu_k$ (in the positive side of $t$).
+Assume without loss of generality that $\mu_{k-1}$ is a downward cataclysm and $\mu_k$ is an upward cataclysm.
+Then $\mu_{k-1} - \{t\}$ is contained in the downward side of $t$, and $\mu_k - \{t\}$ is contained in the upward side of $t$.
+Thus, $\gamma_k$ is a positively oriented path in the sense that it goes from $\mu_{k-1}$ to $\mu_k$, or goes from the downward side of $t$ to the upward side of $t$.

 It follows from Condition \ref{condition 4} that

 \begin{fact}\rm The orientations on $\{\gamma_k\}_{1 \leqslant k \leqslant [\frac{n}{2}]}$ change at every cusp. \end{fact}